 guides, sometimes algorithms or templates.

-Here are some key concepts in my own research creation.
-They especially guide exploration and experiment.
+Here are some key concepts in my own research creation – in the archaeological imagination.

 - through a glass – [Link]